-OGE's Institute for Ethics in Government (IEG) learning portal was successfully launched in fiscal year 2018 and made publicly available on OGE's website.
-Through its portal, the IEG announces courses and facilitated course registration for ethics officials, makes available on-demand learning tools, and shares research findings to help ethics officials perform their duties more effectively.
-The IEG learning portal is an efficient way for agency ethics officials to obtain the educational materials that are most pertinent to their particular needs.
-OGE makes available all of the video and audio recordings of its distance-learning events as well as the informational slide decks, job aids, and reference materials created to support those events.
+Training: OGE provided ethics training to ethics officials across the executive branch, which is essential to ensuring uniformity in the application of ethics laws and policy.
+In fiscal year 2020, OGE offered a wide array of educational offerings to ensure that ethics officials had access to the expertise and tools needed to do their jobs.
+The Institute for Ethics in Government (IEG) learning portal is an efficient way for agency ethics officials to obtain the educational materials that are most pertinent to their particular needs.
+Currently, OGE makes available all 156 of the video and audio recordings of its distance-learning events, as well as the informational slide decks, job aids, and reference materials created to support those events.
 OGE frequently encourages ethics officials to use these on-demand courses and materials to train their own staffs and agency employees.